phluid61/base-drafts/draft-ietf-quic-transport.md

 ### Calculating a Stateless Reset Token

-In order to create a Stateless Reset Token, a server could randomly generate
-{{!RFC4086}} a secret for every connection that it creates.
+The stateless reset token MUST be difficult to guess.
+In order to create a Stateless Reset Token, a server could randomly generate {{!RFC4086}} a secret for every connection that it creates.
 However, this presents a coordination problem when there are multiple servers in a cluster or a storage problem for a server that might lose state.
 Stateless reset specifically exists to handle the case where state is lost, so this approach is suboptimal.

 A single static key can be used across all connections to the same endpoint by generating the proof using a second iteration of a preimage-resistant function